Kentucky Derby pedigree profile: Smile Happy

 Bunch of Smiles, 1982

 But just because Runhappy was a sprinter doesn’t mean Smile Happy must follow the same path.
-Runhappy was actually bred to run long; sire Super Saver won the 2010 Kentucky Derby (G1) and has sired several long-winded types at stud, including Letruska (a four-time Grade 1 winner in 2021) and Happy Saver (victorious in the 1 1/4-mile Grade 1 Jockey Club Gold Cup).
+Runhappy was actually bred to run long; sire Super Saver won the 2010 Kentucky Derby (G1) and has sired several long-winded types at stud, including Letruska (voted champion older dirt female in 2021) and Happy Saver (victorious in the 1 1/4-mile Grade 1 Jockey Club Gold Cup).

 Furthermore, Runhappy has proven versatile as a stallion.
 While he’s sired quality sprinters—such as six-furlong Vosburgh S. (G2) hero Following Sea—several of his foals have enjoyed success running one mile or farther, including Sorority S. winner Runup and Gander S. hero Nicky the Vest.
 Since Runhappy’s first foals only reached the races in 2020, his abilities as a sire are still largely unknown, and there’s a chance he’ll emerge as a surprising source of stamina.